Barry Goldwater 1964 presidential campaign: General election

+E. Howard Hunt states that Stanley Gaines ordered him to “infiltrate and gather information” from Goldwater’s headquarters.
+He says this order came from the White House itself.
+According to Hunt those working under him volunteered for the Goldwater campaign and “collected advance copies of position papers and other material” before handing them over to the CIA.
+Hunt said he found this distasteful but obeyed the orders nonetheless as he considered it his duty to do so.
+Later Goldwater reported that during his 1964 campaign "our telephones had been bugged" and "our security had been penetrated.
+The opposition appeared to possess some of the details of our plans and strategies the minute a decision was made".

 Throughout much of the campaign, Goldwater was on the defensive, using television commercials to respond to accusations from Johnson and clarify statements that he had made previously.
 In turn, Goldwater attempted to launch a counterattack via television, featuring a commercial showing Secretary of the Communist Party of the Soviet Union Nikita Khrushchev shouting "We will bury you!" over children reciting the Pledge of Allegiance.
 The commercial's effectiveness was diminished by Khrushchev's removal from office in October.
 In response to Goldwater's attacks, Johnson began reversing Goldwater's campaign slogan "In Your Heart You Know He's Right" to slogans such as "In Your Head You Know He's Wrong" and "In Your Guts You Know He's Nuts."
 Johnson's campaign also broadcast an advertisement, Confessions of a Republican, in which the actor William Bogert, a genuine Republican, expressed his concerns over Goldwater.

 In September, a poll conducted by the Goldwater campaign revealed that Johnson had a comfortable lead over him.
 Indeed, Goldwater's campaign was an uphill battle against an incumbent administration during a prosperous economy.
 In the wake of the death of John Kennedy, who had been leading in polls for reelection in 1964, there lingered the possibility that Johnson had the sympathy of the media and voters.

 On October 27, actor Ronald Reagan, who had not yet entered politics, gave his official endorsement to Goldwater in what would come to be known as the "A Time for Choosing" speech.
 In his speech, Reagan emphasized issues such as the spread of Communism, taxes and the national debt and advocated limited government, aggressive tactics against the Soviet Union and laissez-faire capitalism.
 The speech was Reagan's "unofficial entrance to politics" and played a crucial role in his election as Governor of California in 1966.

 Throughout October, the media emphasized the lead Johnson had over Goldwater, stating that Goldwater had little chance of winning the election.
 This negative coverage of the campaign caused many independent voters, who were not strong supporters of either candidate, not to vote, for they believed the result of the election had been already determined.